-Objectives for the Squam Lake Loon Initiative in 2019-2020 include:
+Objectives for the Squam Lake Loon Initiative in 2020-2021 include:

-- Continue to advocate for comprehensive testing of samples while working with New Hampshire Department of Environmental Services, US Environmental Protection Agency, Squam Lakes Association, and Plymouth State University to determine the extent of contaminated sediments and facilitate remediation of potential point sources - 2.
-Testing inviable loon eggs from failed Squam nests in 2019 to monitor current contaminant levels and trends - 3.
-Analysis of eggshell thickness measurements for eggs with known contaminant levels to determine the effect of contaminants on eggshell thinning and nest failures - 4.
-Banding loons on Squam Lake to measure adult survival, productivity, and contaminant levels of known individuals - 5.
-Testing loon blood samples to identify pathogens and other health concerns, including cyanotoxins - 6.
-Inspecting data from nest cameras to investigate disturbances at nests and explore the influence of climate on incubating loons - 7.
-Analyzing egg contaminant results in preparation for submission of a paper to a peerreviewed journal - 8.
-Analyzing retention of water within the basins of Squam Lake to investigate whether basin retention relates to contaminant concentrations - 9.
+- 1. Continue to advocate for comprehensive testing of samples while working with New Hampshire Department of Environmental Services, US Environmental Protection Agency, Squam Lakes Association, and Plymouth State University to determine the extent of contaminated sediments and facilitate remediation of potential point sources - 2.
+Testing inviable loon eggs from failed Squam nests in 2020 to monitor current contaminant levels and trends - 3.
+Submit a report on Squam and statewide egg contaminant levels to state and federal agencies - 4.
+Submit a paper to a peer-reviewed journal on egg contaminant results - 5.
+Analysis of eggshell thickness measurements for eggs with known contaminant levels to determine the effect of contaminants on eggshell thinning and nest failures - 6.
+Banding loons on Squam Lake to measure adult survival, productivity, and contaminant levels of known individuals - 7.
+Testing loon blood samples to identify pathogens and other health concerns, including cyanotoxins - 8.
+Inspecting data from nest cameras to investigate disturbances at nests and explore the influence of climate on incubating loons - 9.
+Analyzing retention of water within the basins of Squam Lake to investigate whether basin retention relates to contaminant concentrations - 10.
 Continuing intensive monitoring, management, and outreach to support Squam's loons